BlockchainCommons/SmartCustody/Docs/Case-Study-Sparrow.md

 **Cons:**

-* Export features are limited and don't include mnemonic words, SSKR, or other methods for movement
+* Export features are limited and don't include mnemonic words, SSKR, or other methods for movement of keys or seeds.

 ### Other Scenarios

 The other major scenario for Sparrow is using it as a warm software wallet, where it holds keys and conducts transactions.
 This causes the following variations to the Gordian Principles: